marcvaldez/Socket-Programming-Tutorial/README.md

 using System.Net.Sockets;
 ```

-This will let us use the System.Net and System.Net.Sockets classes is such a way that we don't have to type the namespaces in our code.
+This will let us use the `System.Net` and `System.Net.Sockets` classes in such a way that we don't have to type the namespaces in our code.

 ### Step 3

-Add the following lines of code inside the static void Main() method.
+Add the following lines of code inside the `static void Main()` method.

 ```csharp
 IPAddress ipAddress = IPAddress.Parse("127.0.0.1");